morskyjezek/LCWA-MODS/README.md

 and "local" headings noted as "lcwat", which represent a taxonomy that was developed for the quick categorization of sites during the nomination and harvesting process:

 `lcwaE0008846,lcwaE0008263,lcwaE0008338,lcwaE0008918,lcwaE0008001`

+These are some previous generation records, which have slight variety in format and naming convention.

+`lcwa00097019` Brazilian Presidential Election 2010 Web Archive

+`dfd3979a7fb56bb3acc06b7b0129633c,dfd3979a7fb56bb3acc06b7b0129633c` Example from 2002 Winter Olympics and NYPL (September 11, 2001 Web Archive)